-It is again that time of year when we get to have a vis-a-vis with Google's latest Android OS for the year 2019.
+It is again that time of year when we get to have a vis-a-vis with Google’s latest Android OS for the year 2019.
 Yes.! putting an end to all speculations, Google has released the all-new Android Q. This is the tenth generation of the Android operating system which succeeds the efficient Android 9.0 Pie.
-As always, Google's very own Pixel generation is having the privilege to test the Android Q first developer preview.
-However, it has already been confirmed that many other OEMs will also get their fair share of chance to test out Android Q.
+As always, Google’s very own Pixel generation is having the privilege to test the Android Q first developer preview.
+However, it has already been confirmed that many other OEMs will also get their fair share of a chance to test out Android Q.

 As things go with beta versions of software, same is the case with Android Q first developer preview.
 It may have some bugs which may lead to strange behavior by your device.
 So, if you are interested to experience the Android Q, you have to bear with the bugs and report out the same to the developer end.
 So, in the upcoming beta iterations, the bugs will be squashed.
 If you are a casual user, then you can definitely await the stable version which will follow in the later of 2019.